puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 ## Puppet Resources

-The power of a magic word is never as simple as it seems.
-Any wizard worth his beard has at least a few arcane tomes lying around the tower.
-The pages of these books (if you can decode the cryptic runes) tell of the bonds between the syllables of a spell and the elements under its influence.
-As an aspirant in the mystical arts of Puppet, you must learn of these things in order to type the words of power with confidence and wisdom.
+Real power, whether a spoken spell or a terminal command, is never as simple as it seems.
+Wizards turn to ancient tomes and grimoirs to tell of the bonds between the syllables of a spell and the elements under its influence.
+As an aspirant in the mystical arts of Puppet, you must learn of the connections between the syntax of Puppet and the environment around you.

 We'll begin with **Resources**, the basic units that Puppet uses to describe an environment.